-The A beta peptide (synonyms are Beta Amyloid peptide or Abeta peptide) is the main component of amyloid peptide plaques in the brain of patients with Alzheimer's disease.
+Abeta peptides (Beta Amyloid peptides) are the main component of amyloid peptide plaques in the brain of patients with Alzheimer's disease.
 JPT provides a broad selection of chemically synthesized amyloid beta peptides for Alzheimer's disease research.
-We supply A beta peptides of different lengths and point-mutated versions of A beta (1-42) which are known to be related to the familial forms of Alzheimer's disease.
-They are provided as HFIP-films (HFIP = hexafluoroisopropanol) which removes any unwanted secondary peptide structure and pre-existing oligomeric/polymeric forms.
+We supply Abeta peptides of different lengths and point-mutated versions of Abeta 1-42 and Abeta 1-40 which are known to be related to the familial forms of Alzheimer's disease.
+Amyloid beta peptides are provided as HFIP-films (HFIP = hexafluoroisopropanol) which removes any unwanted secondary peptide structure and pre-existing oligomeric/polymeric forms in JPT's abeta peptides.

 Available Amyloid beta A4 peptides